Skip to main content

 This marks the third consecutive month of rising layoff activity.

-This data points to mounting pressure on the Kentucky labor market, with activity running above both recent and year-ago benchmarks.
-The Information & Technology sector warrants close attention heading into the next period.
+The numbers illustrate mounting pressure on the Kentucky labor market, with activity running above both recent and year-ago benchmarks.
+The Agriculture sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Kentucky.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Kentucky WARN notices, browse layoffs by state, or download the full dataset.